mbandu/Telnet/README.md

 # Telnet
-C# telnet client and server with RFC2217 option.
+C# telnet client and server with RFC2217 option. (only server support for now.)

 Use SerialPortStream from https://github.com/Ellerbach/serialapp for Linux Serial port.